Zowe-Java-SDK/ZosShell/README.md

 This app provides a client like Linux shell to manipulate members and datasets on your z/OS backend.

 This came about for a need for something more simple, direct and less verbosity than Zowe CLI.

+This project demonstrates the usage of [Zowe Client Java SDK](https://github.com/zowe/zowe-client-java-sdk).

 ## Main Demo

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/demos/main-demo2.gif)